Wealthsimple vs. Justwealth in 2026

 Account Minimums and Special Promotions

-While this is probably the least important comparison point when choosing an investing product for the long-term it is a legitimate point of difference.
+While this is probably the least important comparison point when choosing an investing product for the long-term, it is a legitimate point of difference, especially when getting started.

 Wealthsimple really promotes the fact that anyone can get started with them, even if they have only one dollar.

-Now, when it comes to promotions, Justwealth clearly has the edge, as they are currently offering up to $500 to get started with them, whereas Wealthsimple just has their usual fifty dollar promotion going on.
+Now, when it comes to promotions, Justwealth clearly has the edge, as they are currently offering up to $500 to get started with them, whereas Wealthsimple just has a twenty-five dollar promotion going on.
 Click below to take advantage of the new Justwealth deal.

 Slight Winner: Justwealth